Breadcrumb

 Red Ochre Award (Lifetime Achievement)

-The First Nations Arts & Culture Awards are on Wednesday 27 May 2026.
+The First Nations Arts & Culture Awards will be held on Thursday 27 May 2027

 Please note: To nominate you must be registered in our application management system a minimum of two business days prior to the closing date.

-Creative Australia is pleased to invite nominations for senior First Nations artists and cultural workers for the 2026 Red Ochre Awards.
+Creative Australia is pleased to invite nominations for senior First Nations artists and cultural workers with thirty or more years of continued artistic practice for the 2027 Red Ochre Awards.

 Red Ochre Awards nominations are open across two categories:

-The prestigious Red Ochre Award was established by the Aboriginal and Torres Strait Islander Arts Board in 1993 to pay tribute to senior Aboriginal and/or Torres Strait Islander individuals for their outstanding lifetime achievements and contributions in the arts and recognised both nationally and internationally.
+The prestigious Red Ochre Award was established by the Aboriginal and Torres Strait Islander Arts Board in 1993 to pay tribute to senior Aboriginal and/or Torres Strait Islander individuals for their outstanding lifetime achievements and contributions in the arts, recognised both nationally and internationally with thirty or more years of continued artistic practice.

 The Red Ochre Award recognises:

-- The prestigious Red Ochre Awards for Lifetime Achievement in Artistic Excellence.
+- the prestigious Red Ochre Award for Lifetime Achievement in Artistic Excellence for senior artists

-- The prestigious Red Ochre Awards for Lifetime Achievement in Cultural Advocacy and Leadership.
+- the prestigious Red Ochre Awards for Lifetime Achievement in Cultural Advocacy and Leadership for senior artists

 Eligibility